MarkHanoteau/MarkHanoteau.github.io/assets/Scrum-definition.md

 Picture: Isn't Scrum something to do with rugby?

-This post will be divided into 3 sections.
+This post will be divided into 3 sequences.
 The first passage will focus on the value of scrum without using any of the terminology.
 The second adds the framework guidlines to allow for a fundamental understanding of Scrum.
 The final paragraph sprints through my recommendation on how to assimilate Scrum concepts in the most intuitive and enjoyable manner.

 Understanding Scrum - Step 1: Focus on Value.